Exlonk/PHYMOL/README.md

 </p>

 <p>
 Additionally, I have added the slides of my thesis and the thesis itself to this repository in case you would like to take a more in-depth look of my work.
+Also I added slides called numerical_methods about some methods that I implemented to solve the 1-D particle in a box with infinite potential (It was made in 2019)
 </p>
 <p>
 Note 1: